 - The horses are used for teaching people to ride (for payment) or

 - A combination of both of the above.

-Licence applicants must pay the required application fee and comply with any conditions attached to a licence.
-Licences are valid for a year from the date of issue.
+Licence applicants must pay the required application fee and comply with the conditions attached to a licence.
+Licences are valid for a period of one, two or three years from the date of issue.

 Members of the public should not pay for lessons on anyone else's horse unless they are licensed.
 If you do and you have an accident you are unlikely to be insured.